-We often look at a photograph of food that catches our eyes and makes us mouth water.
+We often see a food photograph that catches our eye and makes our mouths water.
 I was talking about this in the article about Storytelling in food photography.
-The color pairing in food photography plays a key role in a story related to food.
+The color pairing in culinary photography plays a vital role in a story related to food.
 Therefore it is used to convey emotions and to entice you to perform actions.
 Consequently, in order to communicate in the right way through color, you have to know very well certain basic rules.

 Primary, Secondary, and Tertiary Colors

-The analogous colors scheme is composed of colors that stand next to each other on the wheel.
-For example, yellow-green, yellow and yellow-orange.
-This color scheme will also help us to channel the focus on the texture and, if we want to use props as well, we can use the color pairing to push the attention to the surrounding environment by creating a story that tells an atmosphere or a season.
+A similar color scheme is composed of colors that stand next to each other on the wheel.
+For example, yellow-green, yellow, and yellow-orange.
+This color scheme will also help us to channel the focus on the texture and, if we want to use props as well, we can use color pairing to push the attention to the surrounding environment by creating a story that tells an atmosphere or a season.

 The Complementary Color Scheme

-The split-complementary color scheme puts alongside a color and the two analogous colors adjacent to its complement.
-For example, yellow associated with blue-purple and magenta.
-The split-complementary harmony is more alive than simple complementary harmony where the contrast is too strong.
+The harmony of the divergent complementary puts alongside color and the two colors adjacent to its complementary.
+For example, yellow is associated with blue-purple and magenta.
+The divergent complementary harmony is more alive than simple complementary harmony where the contrast is too strong.

 The Triadic Scheme

-The triadic color scheme uses three colors equally spaced around the color wheel (120 degrees) type red – yellow – blue or green – orange – purple.
+The triadic pattern consists of three colors equidistant between them in the color wheel (120 degrees) type red – yellow – blue or green – orange – purple.